Review planning including PIFU and cancer surveillance

 Why is it important?

-The right care at the right time.
-For patients in clinical remission, this is an essential element of living with IBD safely.
+The right care at the right time—for patients in clinical remission, this is an essential element of living with IBD safely.
 It’s the best way to ensure the condition doesn’t have a major impact on their daily lives.
 And it’s the main mechanism through which health promotion can be delivered.

 Routine review should be personalised.
 This means that patients, carers and families can identify themes and raise issues that are important to them.